IonQ Aria

 View pricing details →Credits + pay-per-use

-New accounts receive $500 USD in Azure Quantum Credits.
-IonQ hardware charged per shot after credits are exhausted.
+First-time users receive $500 USD in Azure Quantum Credits per participating provider.
+IonQ hardware is billed in Azure Quantum Tokens, calculated from gate-shots, after credits are exhausted.

 View pricing details →Pay per shot

-Available via Google Cloud Marketplace.
-Pricing mirrors AWS Braket rates.
+Available via Google Cloud Marketplace and billed through your Google Cloud account.
+See the marketplace listing for current rates.
 Requires Google Cloud billing account.

 View pricing details →Free credits for researchers